 There’s no denying the fact that the U.S. is in the middle of an opioid crisis.
 Since 1999, the number of drug overdose deaths involving opioids—including prescription opioids—has quadrupled.
 Every day, 91 Americans die from opioid overdoses.
 In West Virginia alone, we’re setting new records every year for the number of fatal overdoses involving opioid abuse.
 It’s time to consider taking legal action against drug manufacturers.
-To learn more, contact a West Virginia opioid litigation lawyer today.
+To learn more, contact a Charleston opioid litigation lawyer today.

 For years, legal professionals watched the increasing numbers of opioid overdose fatalities with a concerned eye and wondered how many fatalities were caused by prescription opioids and how many weren’t.
 Opioids—as the term is broadly defined—include both legal pain relievers and illegal pain relievers.
 In recent years, the numbers have continued climbing for fatalities resulting from both types of drugs, but the numbers for prescription opioid fatalities are higher than ever—and raise concern.